Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Lyapunov Analysis and Partially Hyperbolic Sets - Finite-Time versus Asymptotic

-We draw from \cite{PesinHB} to present a brief account of the asymptotic theory, covering only those definitions and results that serve to motivate and support our definitions and results for the finite-time case.
+We draw from \cite{Pesin,PesinHB} to present the asymptotic theory, covering only those definitions and results that serve to motivate and support our definitions and results for the finite-time case.
+Asymptotic Lyapunov analysis was introduced in \cite{Lyapunov} and related to tangent space geometry in \cite{Oseledec}.
+The theory of partially hyperbolic sets is described in \cite{PesinHB} where references to the original work are given.
+The definition of a uniform partially hyperbolic set given next requires exponential bounds uniformly, i.e., on all time intervals for a given trajectory as well as for all trajectories in the set.